Akademya/balcony-garden/readme.md

 - E to open inventory

 ### How to run the game:
-1. use web deployment hosted right here on github
+- > I. Use web deployment hosted right here on github

-2. download and run the EXE file (WINDOWS)
+- > II.
+Download and run the executable file (WIN and LINUX only)